-BPA shall compare the amount of available Slice Product to fifty percent of the sum of initial CHWMs for all customers requesting a change to the Slice/Block Product to determine the maximum Slice Percentage BPA shall offer to «Customer Name».
+BPA shall compare the amount of available Slice Product to 50 percent of the sum of initial CHWMs for all customers requesting a change to the Slice/Block Product to determine the maximum Slice Percentage BPA shall offer to «Customer Name».

-Option: Include for cooperative and tribal utilities:
+Option: Include for cooperatives and tribal utilities:

 BPA may reduce «Customer Name»’s Slice Percentage pursuant to section 21.8 of this Agreement.